 Karaoke rooms (also called karaoke booths, karaoke boxes, KTVs) are a growing trend in the hospitality industry.
-Perhaps the current pandemic has even accelerated the demand for safer entertainment alternatives.
 At Singa, we've assisted multiple venues all around the world to get started with their karaoke room concepts and open karaoke room businesses.
 There are often multiple questions to answer.
 We've picked out seven most common questions and answered those in this article.

 1) What type of interior should be considered for the karaoke room?

 We at Singa are no interior designers; our expertise lies in creating the best possible karaoke software and service.
 However, we have gained valuable insights when working closely with our customers on karaoke room design.
 And we are here to empower your creative minds:

 - Our UK venues observe that 60-80% of their customer base for karaoke rooms is female (based on comments from Singa's customers).
 The skew is seen in our other markets, too.
 It would be then reasonable to consider having something fairly neutral or something appealing to the female counterpart.